Operation Atlanta: Battle of Ap Hung Nghia

-Twenty minutes after the relief force arrived, the southern pincer made contact with the enemy as they fired at what proved to be the rear guard of the 274th Regiment, fleeing south across the railroad tracks, killing 2 VC and capturing a Chinese-made 57-mm. recoilless rifle.
-For the rest of the day the tanks and ACA V's continued closing the circle around the ambush site.
-Cruising through the grass adjacent to the highway, Company D flushed out and killed, one at a time, 5 VC.
-Troop A, released from the base camp, joined the squadron and killed 1 VC, and Troop B captured another.
+Twenty minutes after the relief force arrived, the southern pincer made contact with the enemy as they fired at what proved to be the rear guard of the 274th Regiment, fleeing south across the railroad tracks, killing two VC and capturing a Chinese-made 57mm recoilless rifle.
+For the rest of the day the tanks and ACAVs continued closing the circle around the ambush site.
+Cruising through the grass adjacent to the highway, Company D flushed out and killed, one at a time, five VC.
+Troop A, released from the base camp, joined the squadron and killed one VC, and Troop B captured another.
 By 16:00 it became clear that, even with the help of a South Vietnamese infantry battalion that made a cursory search of the area, the squadron had failed to trap the main VC force.
-Colonel Howell then directed the squadron to coil around the ambush site for the night.
+Howell then directed the squadron to coil around the ambush site for the night.
 After encountering a few VC patrols that night, the squadron searched the battlefield the next day and for two days following.
 The men found bunkers along the escape route and a total of 30 VC dead.
-The convoy and its escort had lost 7 men killed and 8 wounded, 4 trucks and 2 ACAVs destroyed.
+The convoy and its escort had lost seven men killed and eight wounded, four trucks and two ACAVs destroyed.